-IGRI Working Groups bring together scholars and practitioners around a shared interest related to the development and application of the Institutional Grammar.
-The Working Groups are an opportunity to share research, provide and receive feedback, and collaborate on projects.
-Working Group participants are additionally encouraged to present their work at relevant IGRI events, such as the research seminars and the virtual conference.
-The IGRI provides logistical and coordination support to the Working Groups, but otherwise the Working Groups are independently organized and managed by their respective members.
+IGRI Working Groups aim to bring scholars and practitioners together around a shared interest in developing and applying the Institutional Grammar.
+The Working Groups provide opportunities to share research, provide and receive feedback, and collaborate on projects.
+Working Group participants are encouraged to present their work at relevant IGRI events, such as our Research Seminars.
+All Working Groups are independently organized and managed by their respective members.

 Prospective Working Groups can include, but are not limited to, the following topics: